 - Ask “Why are you doing this to yourself?”

 - Try to hide sharp objects.
-It's an ineffective deterrent.
-If your child wants to self-injure, she'll find a way.
+It’s an ineffective deterrent.
+If your child wants to self-injure, he or she will probably find a way.

 - Admit you and your child need help.